 Sample types and targets in included studies

-Samples were collected from 4 months26 to 6-10 years24 after intervention delivery, with most studies collecting samples at 1-2 years (Table 1).
-Types of samples collected included source and stored drinking water, child and mother handshands, soil from the courtyard, household and latrine areas, food, and flies caught in the compound’s latrine and kitchen areas.
+Samples were collected from 4 months26 to 6-10 years24 after intervention delivery, with most studies collecting samples at 1-2 years post intervention (Table 1).
+Types of samples collected included source and stored drinking water, child and mother hand rinses (or swabs?), soil from the courtyard, household and latrine areas, food, and flies caught in the compound’s latrine and kitchen areas.
 The number of environmental samples in individual studies varied from 6030 to 345231.
 The pooled dataset across all studies included 12,199 samples, with a total of 41,692 observations for pathogen/MST marker prevalence.

-The studies measured a range of bacterial, viral, protozoan and helminthic pathogens, including pathogenic E. coli, V. cholerae, Shigella, Campylobacter, Salmonella, Yersinia, C. difficile, rotavirus, norovirus, sapovirus, adenovirus, astrovirus, pan-enterovirus, Cryptosporidium, Giardia, Entamoeba histolytica, Ascaris lumbricoides and Trichuris trichiura (Table S4).
+The studies measured a range of bacterial, viral, protozoan and helminthic pathogens, including pathogenic E. coli, V. cholerae, Shigella, Campylobacter, Salmonella, Yersinia, C. difficile, rotavirus, norovirus, sapovirus, adenovirus, astrovirus, enterovirus, Cryptosporidium, Giardia, Entamoeba histolytica, Ascaris lumbricoides and Trichuris trichiura (Table S4).
 The MST markers included general (GenBac3, BacUni), human (HumM2, HF183, BacHum, M. smithii), animal (BacCan, BacCow), ruminant (BacR) and avian (GFD) fecal markers (Tables S5).
-Most studies used to quantify these targets (Table 1).
+Most studies used quantitative polymerase chain reaction (qPCR) or reverse-transcriptase (RT)-qPCR to quantify these targets (Table 1).
 One study used slide agglutination serotyping to detect V. cholerae and Shigella.31 One study detected Cryptosporidium oocysts and Giardia cysts using direct fluorescent antibody (DFA) microscopy.30 Two studies used microscopy to enumerate STH eggs.

 Many targets had low or no variation, with 26/275 target-sample combinations having no variation in prevalence (all samples negative), and 62/275 of combinations having too little variation to estimate a prevalence ratio (<10 positive or negative samples).
 Among these sparse combinations, most (88.7%) had too few positive samples, and 11.3% had too few negative samples.
 Specifically, the BacCow animal fecal marker in Odagiri et al. 2016, the GenBac3 general fecal marker in Boehm et al. 2016, and the human Bacteroides marker in Holcomb et al. 2020 had close to 100% prevalence.
 We excluded these three targets from the aggregated “any MST marker” variable to allow estimation of prevalence ratios.
 Overall, 187/275 sample-target combinations had sufficient variability to be individually included in our meta-analysis.
-Among these, the prevalence of pathogens ranged from 2.3% for Giardia on mothers’ hands27 to 61.7% for Ascaris in soil32.
+Among these, the prevalence of pathogens ranged from 2.3% for Giardia in mothers’ hand rinses27 to 61.7% for Ascaris in soil32.
 The prevalence of MST markers ranged from 2.4% for HumM2 on child hands26 to 96.7% for BacCow on mothers’ hands.27

 Intervention effects on the prevalence of any enteropathogen and any MST marker